marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 //where 'label1' and 'label2' are predeclared labels.
 ```

 Then, in the constructor, you set those labels to be your images of choice and add the split pane to the JFrame.
-This particular piece of code, along with all of the other things needed for it to function, cretes this:
+This particular piece of code, along with all of the other things needed for it to function, creates this:

 ![A horizontally split pane](../../Images/Chapter-V/Complex_Interfaces/horizontal_split.png)